17 Escobar-free things to do in Medellin, a nomad hotspot

 By no means may you leave Santa Fé without paying a visit to Portón del Parque, a gallery masquerading as a restaurant.
 On the menu here is traditional Colombian food in a colonial mansion with high ceilings.
 The biggest draw, however, is the dozens of Modigliani-style paintings on the walls.

-12. Grab a beer at the top of Piedra El Peñol
+12. Head to the top of Piedra El Peñol

 13. Make a splash at a fabulous rooftop pool